ihasq/hstd/README.md

 }

-// Put into the DOM
+// throw into the DOM

 document.body.append(...Component());
 ```